ZaressaR/prework-study-guide/README.md

 ## Description

 A study guide for course pre-work

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-  - The goal is to provide a high quality study guide that I can use to help me success in this course.
+The goal is to provide a high quality study guide that I can use to help me success in this course.

-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-  - This project will be the foundation of my development as a programmer.
+This project will be the foundation of my development as a programmer.
-- What problem does it solve?
-- What did you learn?

 ## Installation

 N/A